deta/cloud-docs/docs/cli/commands.md

 `deta deploy` will ignore the following files and folders by default when deploying a micro:

   - all files and folders with names starting with a `.` (both in unix and windows systems)
-  - all files and folders with *hidden* attribute in windows systems
   - vim swap files
   - `node_modules` directory for `node` runtime
   - `__pycache__` directory for `python` runtime